Manet’s Civil Wars, part II: The Siege of Paris

 Édouard Dantan, A Corner of the Salon

 Unfortunately, acceptance to an annual Salon was only the first step.
 Where and how your work was hung in its many rooms also mattered.
 In the 19th century, artworks were displayed in rows stacked up along the walls.
-A small painting hung high near a doorway would never attract notice, while a centrally placed work in a grand room meant a great deal to an artist’s reputation.
+A small painting hung high near a doorway would never attract notice, while a work placed at eye level in a grand room could mean a great deal to an artist’s reputation.

 The Battle